Henry-Ash-Williams/dissertation/chrome/README.md

 # Chrome Extension

-This is not a priority as I don't use chrome and Manifest V3 can honestly get fucked.
+This is not a priority as I don't use chrome and google made building extensions really difficult because of manifest v3 so they can block ad blockers, so I'm not gonna work that hard on it.

-Fuck you google.